Pendrag00n/CF_DynDNS/README.md

-# PIPv4_change_detect
+# CF_DynDns
-Alerts the SysAdmin via mail if the public IP has changed.
+Alerts via mail if the public IP has changed.
+Also modifies Cloudflare DNS record through the API
-Also has the ability to contact the Cloudflare API and modify records when this happens.
-(Unfinished)